Skazza94/FakeUSB/README.md

 # FakeUSB - Make your own BadUSB device!

-## What is it
+## What is this?
 This project was done for my university thesis about Cybersecurity.
 We needed a tool to test our USB Firewall (built using USBProxy and a BeagleBone Black).

-This tool is based on USBProxy (and needs a BeagleBone Black), but instead of waiting for a real device on the "slave port", it emulates an USB device, which is described by its Descriptors (located into the ``config`` folder).
+This tool is based on [USBProxy](https://github.com/dominicgs/USBProxy) (and needs a BeagleBone Black), but instead of waiting for a real device on the "slave port", it emulates an USB device, which is described by its Descriptors (located into the ``config`` folder).

 If you use a keyboard or a mouse, you can also make a script with some actions which will be ran when the fake device is connected and recognized by the host.